MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

   - D365FS
 ---

-# Implement the right mobile app for your technicians: Field Service Mobile (Xamarin) or Dynamics 365 Field Service mobile (Power App)
+# Implement the right mobile app for your technicians: Field Service Mobile (Xamarin) versus Field Service (Dynamics 365) mobile app

 Field Service technicians often need to see and update their work orders while onsite at a job.

 There are two mobile apps available for technicians using Dynamics 365 Field Service: